 |Wildflower South||16150 W. Desert Bloom St.||Desert Edge High School|

 |Loma Linda||400 E. Loma Linda Blvd.||Westside Silver Fins|

 |Estrella Vista South||2700 S. 157th Ave.||Cactus Patch Girl Scouts|

 |Foothills Community Park||12795 S. Estrella Pkwy.||Cub Scout Pack 360|

-* All 4 weekends of each month are available for adoption.
+* The 1st, 3rd and 4th weeks of each month are available for adoption.